 Location and easiness for traveling

-Germany located in the middle of Europe, it is a border between Western and Eastern countries, which makes it an awesome possibility for travelers.
-Germany has more borders than any other country in Europe (after Russia, but it isn’t really a Europe right).
+Germany is located in the middle of Europe.
+It’s a border between Western and Eastern European countries that opens incredible possibilities for travelers.
+Germany has more borders than any other country in Europe (after Russia, but it isn’t really a Europe, right).

-Moreover, German transport networks are amazing, the famous bus company Flixbus will bring you anywhere in Europe for a small price.
+Moreover, the German transportation network is fantastic.
+The famous bus company Flixbus will bring you anywhere in Europe for a small price.
 Many people on the budget and students travel this way.

-Apart from this, there will be always a train whatever you go to.
-Germany also got a lot of airports, many of them big and international.
+Apart from this, there will always be a train whatever you go.
+Germany also got a lot of airports, many of them international.
 In fact, Frankfurt has the largest airport in Europe.

 Free time opportunities

-Germany is the largest country in Europe with a big history behind it.
-It offers many destinations for a weekend trip to explore historic cities, with stunning architecture.
+Germany is the largest country in Europe with a long history behind.
+It offers many destinations for a weekend trip to explore historic cities with stunning architecture.

 Many places got destroyed during World War, but also many remained.
-I will highly recommend first to explore Germany the most beautiful and exciting places and then start with other countries.
+I will highly recommend exploring Germany’s most beautiful and exciting places and then starting with other countries.

-Apart from traveling Germany offers a lot of free time options from outdoor to concerts and operas, the list goes and goes.
-However, it also depends on where are you living, small cities and villages won’t offer almost many “cultural” activities.
+Apart from traveling, Germany offers a lot of free time options from outdoor to concerts and operas – the list goes on and on.
+However, it also depends on where you are living, small cities and villages won’t offer almost any “cultural” activities.

-Most times beer festivals it’s how people get entertained.
-Outdoor is a second what people like to do in villages, like biking, jogging and of course “wandern”, this magical word has a big meaning for Germans and couldn’t be exactly translated.
+Furthermore, you can expect a lot of beer festivals as part of the entertainment.
+Outdoor activities are a second favorite thing to do for German people.
+That includes biking, jogging and of course “wandern”, this magical word has a big meaning for Germans and couldn’t be exactly translated.

-Basically, it means hiking, but can be used also for walking in nature, it doesn’t have to be mountains or hills, but nature is a must.
+It means hiking, but can also be used for walking in nature.
+It doesn’t have to be mountains or hills, but nature is a must.

 Learn the German language and culture

-German culture exists for many hundreds of years, you will enjoy learning many interesting facts about the country of poets and thinkers.
+German culture has existed for many hundreds of years.
+You will enjoy learning many interesting facts about the country of poets and thinkers.

 Public transportation is excellent in Germany.
-The prices might be a bit high, so you want to look for train discounts or special deals, for example, traveling in the group gonna be always beneficial.
+The prices might be a bit high, so you want to look for train discounts or special deals, for example, traveling in the group is always beneficial.

-With student card, you will get discount too, especially for a monthly or yearly pass, which is normally expensive.
+With a student card, you will get a discount too, especially for a monthly or yearly pass, the normal price of which is high.

-In big and medium-sized cities you can get by without a vehicle, in smaller cities and villages it will be more difficult.
-Although even small towns in the mountains are well-connected to this network, for more freedom and especially nature trips renting a car is essential.
+In big and medium-sized cities, you can get by without a vehicle, whereas it will be more difficult in smaller cities and villages.
+Although even small towns in the mountains are well-connected, renting a car is essential for more freedom and especially nature trips.